bdurand/support_table_cache/README.md

 ### Maintaining Data

-You can use the companion [support_table_data gem](https://github.com/bdurand/support_table_data) to add support for loading static data into your support tables as well as adding some useful helper functions.
+You can use the companion [support_table_data gem](https://github.com/bdurand/support_table_data) to provide functionality for loading static data into your support tables as well as adding helper functions to make looking up specific rows much easier.

 ## Installation